rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="method.pair"></a>
 ## *pair <sup>method</sup>*

-Activates pairing mode of specific device.
+Activates pairing mode of a device.

 ### Parameters